 - Providing operation and CBP logs and ISF status for tracking purposes

 Step 3.
 Check the status of your filing

-By following our guide, you will be able to successfully submit your ISF without receiving any penalties.
+By following our complete guide, you will be able to successfully submit your ISF online without receiving any penalties.